Weak Uniqueness for the Stochastic Heat Equation Driven by a Multiplicative Stable Noise: Moment Estimate and Martingale Problem

 \section{Moment Estimate and Martingale Problem}

 In this section we will establish the key moment estimate for solutions $Y$ of \eqref{eq:main_spde_weak_form} and also show that $M^Y(\psi)$ defined in \eqref{eq:main_mart_problem} is a martingale for all $\psi \in \mc{S}_+$.
-The following improves the estimate presented in \cite[Lemma 2.4]{yz17}.
+The following is an alternative proof of the estimate presented in \cite[Lemma 2.4]{yz17}.
+Recall from the statement of Theorem \ref{thm:main_spde} that $Y_0 \in M_F$, the collection of all finite non-negative measures on $\R$.